salcedoe/MtMdocs/docs/dataWrangling/tidyData.md

 ![img-name](images/DalleAI-DataWrangler.jpeg){width=300px}

 Data comes in many forms and often these forms are messy.
 Part of data wrangling involves organizing and cleaning up this data in a fashion that makes it easier to analyze.
-Usually, the first step is to organize the data into a table in a *tidy* fashion.
+Usually, the first step in data analysis is to organize the data in a *tidy* fashion—a concept popularized for the R programming language but applicable to all data analysis.
+You can read more about tidy data [here](https://vita.had.co.nz/papers/tidy-data.pdf)

 ## What is Tidy Data?

 Tidy data is data organized in a table as follows:

-1. each row corresponds to an observation
+1. Each row corresponds to a single observation
-2. each variable is a column
+2. Each variable is a column
-3. each type of observation is in a different table
+3. Each element in a table contains a single value

 ![img-name](images/tidy-table.png){ width="550"}